holderbaum-io/think-about-website/pages/blog/late-bird.md

 ## How are we affected by this?

 The actual costs for making the Think About! happen are unfortunately distributed in an unpleasantly different shape:

 ![Graph that depicts ticket sales over time](/assets/images/blog/late-bird/diagram2.png)

 By the end of April, we will have several deposit payments (among others the caterer, the venue and the speaker hotels).
-Those sum up to a five-figure payment.
+Those sum up to a five-digit figure.

 Our current forecast basically tells us, that we will have to advance these payments from mid of April until end of May, which is a formidable challenge